Hack4Eugene/SpeedUpAmerica/README.md

 # SpeedUp Your City

 The project vision is an open source nation-wide map that pulls individual internet speed test data from [M-Lab](https://viz.measurementlab.net/location/nauskylouisville?isps=AS10796x_AS10774x_AS11486x) and breaking down the results on maps and charts by points, census blocks, ISP, date range, and speed.
-Census block data and [FCC 477](https://www.fcc.gov/general/broadband-deployment-data-fcc-form-477) data will used in both the analysis and maps.
+Census block data and [FCC 477](https://www.fcc.gov/general/broadband-deployment-data-fcc-form-477) data will used to supplement both the analysis and maps.

 The current implentation of SpeedUp has been deployed to these cities.